-In the event that the Senate President resigns, the Vice President will fill his/her position.
+In the event that the Senate President resigns, the Vice President will fill the position.
 The new Senate President (previous Vice President) will select a Vice President from the existing Senators.
-The remaining vacancy would be filled for the remainder of the term by the faculty candidate from that school or at large who finished as the first runner-up in the previous election.
-In the event that the runner up no longer wishes to serve or there are no runners up, the Senate can solicit volunteers from the school or faculty at large and vote to appoint for the remainder of the vacant term.
+The vacancy established by a Senator moving to the Vice President position would be filled for the remainder of the term by vote of the department losing representation.
 All terms will conclude according to the initial election result timelines prior to the resignation.
 In the event that the Vice-President resigns, the Senate President will appoint an exiting Senator to replace that person for the remainder of the original Vice-President’s term.
-The vacancy created by the newly appointed Vice -President will be filled in the same manner as noted for President and Senators.
+The vacancy created by the newly appointed Vice -President will be filled in the same manner as noted for President.
 This procedure will insure internal consistency as important matters are being discussed.

-For good and sufficient reason as determined by the Executive Committee, a faculty Senator may be removed from Senate membership.
+For good and sufficient reason as determined by the Executive Committee, a Senator may be removed from Senate membership.
 For example, the seat may be declared vacant for excessive unexcused absences.

-A Senator on leave of absence for not more than one academic semester need not resign, but will be temporarily replaced by the candidate having the next highest number of votes cast in the previous election.
-If the Senator will be absent longer than one academic semester, he/she will be replaced and will not be entitled to the seat upon returning.
+A Senator on leave of absence for not more than one academic semester need not resign, but will be temporarily replaced by the department to which that Senator is appointed.
+If the Senator will be absent longer than one academic semester, they will be replaced and will not be entitled to the seat upon returning.

 Section 2:

-Election for members of school-based committees shall occur annually.
-Both the School-Based Curriculum Committees and the School-Based Faculty Development and Status Committees will be elected to their positions by the faculty in those schools.
+Elections for members of School-based Faculty Development and Status Committee and the Faculty Grievance Committee shall occur annually.
+Members of the School-Based Faculty Development and Status Committee will be elected to their positions by the faculty in those schools.
 The Vice-President of the Senate will be responsible for providing the infrastructure for conducting these elections.
-The Parliamentarian, the Agenda Officer-Treasurer, and one Senator appointed by the Senate President will be responsible for distribution and collection of the ballot as well as the tabulation of results.
+The Senate Secretary and one Senator appointed by the Senate President will be responsible for distribution and collection of the ballot as well as the tabulation of results.

-No department/SHS campus shall have more than one member on these committees at one time.
-The proceeding clause can be modified only under the circumstances that the composition of a school includes one department/SHS campus.
+No department shall have more than one member on the School-based Faculty Development and Status committee at one time.
+The proceeding clause can be modified only under the circumstances that the composition of a school includes one department.

-Members of the committee will elect chairs of the school-based standing committees on an annual basis.
+Members of the committee will elect chairs on an annual basis when the committee is first convened by the Vice President of the Faculty Senate in September.

-The terms of the individuals will be two years and individuals should serve no more than two consecutive terms.
-The exception to this clause shall be the School of Social Work Curriculum Committee that functions as a committee of all full-time faculty members and the School of Human Services Curriculum Committee that is comprised of one faculty member from each campus.
+The terms of the individuals will be two years and no committee member can be elected to a third consecutive term.

-No faculty member may serve on the School-Based Faculty Development and Status Committee at the time of submitting an application that will be reviewed by this committee.
+No faculty member may serve on the School-based Faculty Development and Status Committee at the time of submitting an application that will be reviewed by this committee.

-A member of the School-Based Faculty Development and Status Committee will be considered to have a conflict of interest when the faculty member or a member of the faculty member’s family, including spouses, parents, siblings, children, and any other relative if said relative resides in the same household is submitting material for consideration for tenure and/or promotion.
+A member of the School-based Faculty Development and Status Committee will be considered to have a conflict of interest when the faculty member or a member of the faculty member’s family, including spouses, parents, siblings, children, and any other relative if said relative resides in the same household is submitting material for consideration for tenure, long-term appointment, and/or promotion.